kevin-tracy/qpax/README.md

 where $Q \succeq 0$.
 This solver can be combined with JAX's `jit` and `vmap` functionality, as well as differentiated with reverse-mode `grad`.

-The QP is solved with a primal-dual interior point algorithmn detailed in [cvxgen](https://stanford.edu/~boyd/papers/pdf/code_gen_impl.pdf), with the solution to the linear systems computed with reduction techniques from [cvxopt](http://www.seas.ucla.edu/~vandenbe/publications/coneprog.pdf).
-At an approximate primal-dual solution, the the primal variable $x$ is differentiated with respect to the problem parameters using the implicit function theorem as shown in [optnet](https://arxiv.org/abs/1703.00443), and their pytorch qp solver [qpth](https://github.com/locuslab/qpth).
+The QP is solved with a primal-dual interior point algorithm detailed in [cvxgen](https://stanford.edu/~boyd/papers/pdf/code_gen_impl.pdf), with the solution to the linear systems computed with reduction techniques from [cvxopt](http://www.seas.ucla.edu/~vandenbe/publications/coneprog.pdf).
+At an approximate primal-dual solution, the the primal variable $x$ is differentiated with respect to the problem parameters using the implicit function theorem as shown in [optnet](https://arxiv.org/abs/1703.00443), and their pytorch-based qp solver [qpth](https://github.com/locuslab/qpth).

 ## Installation